stommazh/lvmk-react/README.md

 }
 ```

+---
-### 👉 What this state management library offers
+ 👉 What this state management library offers
+---
 #### 🎯 Fine-grained rendering with `compute` functions
-Customize the shape of sliced state value with `compute` function passed into `useState`, all at one place.
+Customize derived state value with `compute` inside `useState`, all at one place.

 Computed values (both primitive and non-primitive) are automatically memoized, preventing unnecessary re-renders when unrelated state changes.